 Land surface temperature

-Land surface temperature images shows how hot the “surface” of the Earth would feel to the touch in a particular location, indicating heat stress on agricultural crops and vegetation in Fahrenheit degrees.
+Land surface temperature images shows how hot the “surface” of the Earth would feel to the touch in a particular location, indicating heat stress on agricultural crops and vegetation in Celsius degrees.

 Air quality - PM10, PM2.5 and ozone

 Click on the colored circle locations to see time series of AQI observations.
 Air Quality Index (AQI) is an index from the US Environmental Protection Agency made up of ozone and particle pollution from cars, buses, trucks and fire emissions as well as industrial activity.
 The worse the air quality, the more important it is to take breaks, do less intense activities, and watch for symptoms.